Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 Unfortunately, even a rooftop garden will be subject to pests and problems.
 Insects can fly, as can spores, so you will still need to monitor your plants and try to catch problems while they’re small.
 Keep your plants healthy and stress free by keeping them fed and watered, and you will limit their problems.

-5. Plants
+5. Plants & Trees For Rooftops

 You can plant virtually anything in a container.
-Since most rooftop gardens get very hot during the day, drought tolerant plants are recommended for urban rooftop gardens.
+Since most rooftop gardens get very hot during the day, drought-tolerant plants are recommended for urban rooftop gardens.
 You will also need to take into account your sun exposure and hardiness zone.
 Since rooftops hold heat, they can create microclimates that hover about a zone higher than a garden on the ground would be.
-You’ll need plants that can handle the heat, but since they are in containers, they probably won’t have better cold tolerance than ground planted gardens.
+You’ll need plants that can handle the heat, but since they are in containers, they probably won’t have better cold tolerance than ground-planted gardens.

 There is no list of certified rooftop hardy plants.
 Your choice of plants will require some trial and error.
 Honestly, with the exception of tall trees, there is little you can’t grow on a rooftop.
-Many rooftops are little micro climates that can overwinter plants that would not be hardy at ground level.
+Many rooftops are little microclimates that can overwinter plants that would not be hardy at ground level.
 And if you have the space and are willing, you can bring tender plants indoors for the winter.
-Annuals will require more frequent watering, but will eat up the sun.
+Annuals will require more frequent watering but will eat up the sun.

 Some good rooftop plant choices would be plants with limited root systems, that don’t need a lot of soil, like herbs and vegetables, smaller to mid-sized perennials.
 Trees and shrubs require more soil and larger pots, but you need less of them to make an impact.

-A Few Great Plants for Rooftop Gardens
+A Few Great Plants For Rooftop Gardens

 Depending on the intended look and function, there is a virtually unlimited list of plants for rooftop gardens that you will be picking from.
 Here are some of our favorites, sorted by category: